California “Commercial Burglary” Laws – Penal Code 459 PC

 If a defendant did not harbor the requisite intent to commit a crime at the moment or prior to entry, the defendant is not guilty of commercial burglary.
 Additionally, the prosecution must prove that there was physical entry, an element of the offense that is not often easy to prove.
 Furthermore, if the theft was carried out on accident, as it was not intentional, then one is not guilty of commercial burglary or one had a good-faith claim of right to the item taken.

-If you or a loved one has been arrested, charged, or is under investigation for commercial burglary, contact Los Angeles Criminal Defense & Burglary Lawyer John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 now for a free confidential consultation concerning your rights and defenses.
+If you or a loved one has been arrested, charged, or is under investigation for commercial burglary, contact an experienced Orange County criminal defense lawyer at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.